StuartMac111/FlowTask/replit.md

 #### Database Schema
 Located in `shared/schema.ts`, the database includes:
 - **Users**: Core user information from Replit OAuth
-- **Family Groups**: Collaborative groups with up to 8 members
+- **Groups**: Collaborative groups for any number of members
 - **Lists**: Task collections with privacy settings and color themes
-- **Tasks**: Individual tasks with subtask support, due dates, and assignment
+- **Tasks**: Individual tasks with subtask support, due dates, assignment, and color-coded priority dots
 - **Sharing**: List sharing permissions and member management
 - **Sessions**: Secure session storage for authentication